 The Bible.
-Reputed to be the best selling book of all time.
-And even year to year it remains the top selling book.
-Clearly the Bible is a popular book.
+Reputed to be the best-selling book of all time.
+And even year to year, it remains the top-selling book.
+Clearly, the Bible is a popular book.
 A book that most people, at least in the United States, have at least one copy of.
-Personally I have several dozen copies in different translations and formats, both print and digital.
+Personally, I have several dozen copies in different translations and formats, both print and digital.

 But I have to wonder how many of these Bibles sold each year are actually read.
 And, even more importantly, read in a way that would be beneficial to the reader.
 By no means am I an expert on reading the Bible.
 I do read it a lot.
 But that does not mean that I always read it effectively and am changed by it.
-But I do want to explore some thoughts on reading the Bible and hopefully they will be helpful.
+But I do want to explore some thoughts on reading the Bible, and hopefully, they will be helpful.

 How Not to Read the Bible

-Before looking at some of the profitable ways of reading the Bible I think it would be useful to look at some the less effective ways that many use the Bible.
+Before looking at some of the profitable ways of reading the Bible, I think it would be useful to look at some of the less effective ways that many use the Bible.
 Some seem to think that it is important to have a Bible, yet they never actually open it.
 They seem to think that what they need from it will magically move from the closed pages into their minds through osmosis.
 That would be great if it worked.
 But, sadly, it will not.